CyberSource/cybersource-flex-samples-java/README.md

 ## Samples

-### Javascript Sample
+### Javascript (Flex API) Sample

 This sample demonstrates how your checkout form can remain exactly as it is today, the only addition will be a javascript call to tokenize the customers credit card information directly FROM their browser (to CyberSource) replacing that data with a secure PCI-compliant token which you can then post up to your server along with the other non-PCI order data.
 This provides PCI-DSS SAQ-A(EP) level compliance for your application.

 ### Microform Sample